yuanxy92/yuanxy92.github.io/research.md

 title: Research
 ---

-> For detailed information about our projects, please visit our [lab page](https://xiaoyunyuan.net)
+> For recent information about our projects, please visit our [lab page](https://xiaoyunyuan.net)

 ## [1.
 Computational imaging with camera arrays](/research/gigapixel/)
 Camera array-based imaging uses a large number of inexpensive cameras to create virtual cameras that outperform real ones.